A Site for Emerging Artists

 What are you working on now?

 I work from the thousands of digital photographs that I take while traveling.
-Usually I integrate multiple images into a specific story, essentially creating the story from the events that have gone on around me.
+Usually I integrate multiple images into a specific painting, essentially creating a story from the events that have gone on around me.

 What inspires you?

-People!
-They are a never ending reservoir of ideas.
+But most of my inspiration comes from the people!
+They are a never-ending reservoir of ideas.
 I like to capture everyday events as I see the world go by.
 The emotions in people’s faces plus their body language give endless opportunities to build simple stories to which most people may relate.

 All I can say is WOW !!